YongxuanYan/YU-LAB-B504/README.md

 ## Video Demonstration
-Check out this [▶ example video]() that shows what YU-LAB-B504 are capable of.
+Check out this [▶ example video]() that shows what YU-LAB-B504 is capable of.

 ## Contact us
 YongxuanYan